SuperGS: Super-Resolution 3D Gaussian Splatting Enhanced by Variational Residual Features and Uncertainty-Augmented Learning: Experiments

 \subsubsection{Datasets and Metrics}

 We conduct a comprehensive evaluation of our proposed model using PSNR, SSIM and LPIPS~\cite{zhang2018unreasonable} metrics.
-Our evaluation covers 13 scenes from real-world datasets, including 9 scenes from Mip-NeRF360~\cite{barron2022mip}, 2 scenes from Deep Blending~\cite{hedman2018deep} and 2 scenes from Tanks\&Temples~\cite{knapitsch2017tanks}.
-For Mip-NeRF360, We downsample the training views by a factor of 8 as low-resolution inputs for the $\times 2$ and $\times 4$ HRNVS tasks.
-And for Deep Blending and Tanks\&Temples, We downsample the training views by a factor of 4 as inputs.
-Notably, we proportionally resize images with excessively high resolution to a 1.6k resolution for the longer edge and select every eighth photo for testing, following 3DGS~\cite{kerbl20233d}.
+Our evaluation covers 21 scenes from both real-world and synthetic datasets, including 9 scenes from Mip-NeRF360~\cite{barron2022mip}, 2 scenes from Deep Blending~\cite{hedman2018deep}, 2 scenes from Tanks\&Temples~\cite{knapitsch2017tanks} and 8 scenes from NeRF Synthetic~\cite{mildenhall2021nerf}.
+For Mip-NeRF360, We downsample the training views by a factor of 8 as low-resolution inputs for the $\times 4$ HRNVS tasks.
+For Deep Blending, Tanks\&Temples and NeRF-Synthetic, we downsample the training views by a factor of 4 as inputs.